AntonioTorres23/OpenGL_Notes/Overview on Coordinate Systems.md

 **The Global Picture**

 To transform the coordinates from one space to the next coordinate space we'll use several transformation matrices of which the most important are the **model**, **view**, and **projection** matrix (see why learning this is important).
+Our vertex coordinates first